reflexsc/web/docs/apikeys.md

 Reflex Engine is an [Attribute Based Access Control (ABAC)](/docs/abac/) solution, supporting policies which can use any number of attributes for authorization.
 However, one of the more common supported attributes is an authentication token with API keys.

-There are two types of data used in this process:
+There are two data types used in this process:

-* **[Reflex API Key](#reflex-api-key)** -- a two part string providing your unique identification and a shared secret used for authentication
+* **[Reflex API Key](#reflex-api-key)** -- used to signin up front -- a two part string providing your unique identification and a shared secret used for authentication
-* **[Reflex API Token](#reflex-api-token)** -- a single use token sent to a server, after authorization of the session is established
+* **[Reflex API Token](#reflex-api-token)** -- sent after signin to each API -- a single use token sent to a server, after authorization of the session is established

 Calls made to the API's must use the *[Reflex API Token](#reflex-api-token)* which is specific to a session, where the session is established using the information from the *Reflex API Key*.

 This is a two-step process:

-1. [Create your Session](#create-your-session): Send the identifier portion of the API key, in a JWT, using the secret portion of the API Key to sign the JWT.
+1. [Signin to a Session](#create-your-session): Send the identifier from the API key, in a JWT, using the secret portion of the API Key to sign the JWT.
   * In response you are given a session cookie and a session secret.
-2. Make [Authorized API Calls](#authorized-api-calls), send a *[Reflex API Token](#reflex-api-token)* with each API Call, for the duration of the session.
+2. Make [Authorized API Calls](#authorized-api-calls), send a *[Reflex API Token](#reflex-api-token)* with each API Call, for the duration of the session created in step #1.
+The Token is a JWT using the session id and signed with the session secret.

+The benefits of this process:

+* The API Key may be stored offline, and only contains the components used to make a signin JWT.
+This means the signin JWT is always unique.
+* Direct API keys always use a short term session id and secret, given after the signin is successful.
+This reduces the replay vector significantly.

 # Reflex API Key
-The ApiKey is provided with two parts, separated with a period:
+The ApiKey is shared externally and may be stored in various mediums.
+It has the components required to create a signin JWT.
+It is provided as a string of two parts, separated with a period:

 	your-identifier.your-secret

 Example:

-	8f152510-7645-11e6-8bc2-001c4244de11.V1xn1eDdW7McbLG4k7OuNixZvO8qrRQfiapEuH20b9y80QIX+0rbJ9cZFY4hUcImgal/b2/7DNSSSWvqhInrK2RQ
+	name-of-token.V1xn1eDdW7McbLG4k7OuNixZvO8qrRQfiapEuH20b9y80QIX+0rbJ9cZFY4hUcImgal/b2/7DNSSSWvqhInrK2RQ

-The secret portion is base64 encoded random data, and should be decoded before being used as a secret for a jwt.
+The secret portion is base64 encoded random data, and should be decoded before being used as a secret.
+A signin JWT has the following payload:

-However, it is not sent verbatim.
-You send it as a JWT with the following payload:

 	jti: your-identifier
 	seed: 256 bytes of random data